Examples

 When you're ready to publish your projects, you can use the publish command from poetry:

-This will build the projects and then run poetry publish on each of them.
+poetry publish on each of them.